awslabs/aws-sdk-swift/reference/0.x/AWSLookoutMetrics/LookoutMetricsClientProtocol.md

 func deleteAlert(input: DeleteAlertInput, completion: @escaping (ClientRuntime.SdkResult<DeleteAlertOutputResponse, DeleteAlertOutputError>) -> Void)
 ```

-### deleteAnomalyDetector(input:​completion:​)
+### deleteAnomalyDetector(input:completion:)

 Deletes a detector.
-Deleting an anomaly detector will delete all of its corresponding resources including any
-configured datasets and alerts.
+Deleting an anomaly detector will delete all of its corresponding resources including any configured datasets and alerts.

 ``` swift
 func deleteAnomalyDetector(input: DeleteAnomalyDetectorInput, completion: @escaping (ClientRuntime.SdkResult<DeleteAnomalyDetectorOutputResponse, DeleteAnomalyDetectorOutputError>) -> Void)
 ```

-### describeAlert(input:​completion:​)
+### describeAlert(input:completion:)

 Describes an alert.
 Amazon Lookout for Metrics API actions are eventually consistent.
-If you do a read operation on a resource
-immediately after creating or modifying it, use retries to allow time for the write operation to complete.
+If you do a read operation on a resource immediately after creating or modifying it, use retries to allow time for the write operation to complete.

 ``` swift
 func describeAlert(input: DescribeAlertInput, completion: @escaping (ClientRuntime.SdkResult<DescribeAlertOutputResponse, DescribeAlertOutputError>) -> Void)
 ```

-### describeAnomalyDetectionExecutions(input:​completion:​)
+### describeAnomalyDetectionExecutions(input:completion:)

 Returns information about the status of the specified anomaly detection jobs.